futpix/caravans-in-australia/content/review/660-Majestic-Caravans-Knight-SLX-22-foot-6.md

   ogtitle: "Should I buy Knight SLX 22'6 by Majestic Caravans?"
   ogdescription: "The Majestic Caravans Knight SLX 22'6 is classed as Unknown Type, and sleeps 4 people.
 It is Australian made and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Majestic Caravans"]
-tags: ["Sleeps 4", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 4", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: ""
 totalHeight: ""